arno06/nws/readme.md

   * `public/` contains all statics files exposed throw the static middleware
   * `src/` contains everything else
-    * `controllers` contain the module that will be executed if a route match the requested url (temporary name)
     * `nws` "framework" source (for now)
+    * `routes` contains modules that could be executed if a route match the requested url
     * `shared` routes, config...
     * `views` Templates